 If the proposed amendments go through, regulations relating to the issuance and investment of commercial papers, inter-bank repo or any other repo and reverse repo used as instruments to raise liquidity by keeping these as collateral as government securities will no longer be in RBI’s hands.

 To be sure, these amendments are not an extension of the Public Debt Management Act, which essentially deals with primary issuances of government securities.
 After the proposal is enacted, public debt management will be under the purview of Public Debt Management Agency, not RBI.

+Speaking to analysts on Wednesday, RBI Governor Raghuram Rajan had said the proposed amendments weren’t part of the finance minister’s Budget speech.
 Answering a question on the shifting of regulatory powers over debt markets from RBI, Rajan said he expected the proposed changes wouldn’t take place.
 “On the shifting of regulatory powers over debt markets from RBI, there are some clauses in the Finance Bill referring to this.
 But the finance minister’s speech did not contain any reference to this; the speech generally flags the important actions of the government.
 I am not worried this will happen,” Rajan had said.

 The proposal to shift the power to regulate money market operations from RBI was made by the Financial Sector Legislative Reforms Commission.
 Though there were exhaustive discussions on most other proposals by the council, the proposal to shift money regulations from RBI wasn’t discussed.